Ngā hinonga Karauna What Crown entities are

 Public Service organisations

-There are several different types of Crown entity.
+There are several different types of Crown entity with the statutory entities delivering a wide range of government services.
 These are described in section 7 of the Crown Entities Act 2004.

 Section 7, Crown Entities Act 2004 — New Zealand Legislation